 Several of the projects outlined in the Plan have undergone environmental review under the California Environmental Quality Act (CEQA).
-The next project planned for implementation is the College Lake Integrated Resources Management Project.
+Construction has started on the College Lake Integrated Resources Management Project.
 The project will develop facilities to use the lake water as an alternative to groundwater for agricultural irrigation.
 To do this, the proposed project would increase the storage capacity of the lake to approximately 1,700 acre-feet.
 On average, the Project will supply approximately 1,800 to 2,300 acre-feet per year of water to growers in the Pajaro Valley.
 The community is actively engaged in supporting these efforts.
 In addition to College Lake, the Watsonville Slough System Managed Aquifer Recharge and Recovery Project is moving forward as well.